xSyllaa/gitingest/README.md

 ### Working on the CLI

-1. Install the package in dev mode
+1. Install the package in dev mode:

    ```bash
    pip install -e .
    ```

-2. Run the CLI
+2. Run the CLI:

    ```bash
    gitingest --help